phac-nml/irida-next/docs-site/docs/development/front_end/view-component.md

 Prefer `Pathogen::*` components from the sibling [pathogen-view-components](https://github.com/phac-nml/pathogen-view-components) gem when building new reusable UI.
 Design rules live in that repository under `docs/lookbook/design_system/`.

 To develop against a local sibling checkout of the gem, see [Useful Commands](../useful_commands.md#local-pathogen-view-components-sibling-checkout) (`USE_LOCAL_PATHOGEN=1`).
-Open `irida-pathogen.code-workspace` in a code editor (VS Code, Cursor, etc.) for a multi-root workspace that includes both repositories.
+Open `irida-next-pathogen.code-workspace` in a code editor (VS Code, Cursor, etc.) for a multi-root workspace that includes both repositories.

 Host-local `Viral::*` components are compatibility layers.
 Prefer Pathogen for new shared UI.